davidusb-geek/emhass/docs/study_case.md

 ## A third test system: a 5kW PV installation, a 5kWh battery and two deferrable loads

 Now we will consider a complet system with PV and added batteries.
+To add the battery we will set `set_use_battery: true` in the `optim_conf` section of the `config_emhass.yaml` file.

 In this case we want to schedule our deferrable loads but also the battery charge/discharge.
 We use again the `dayahead-optim` action or end point.

 The optimization results are: